Word of Life (Sweden): History

-Operation Jabotinsky

-In conjunction with the Christian Zionists in the United States, the Livets Ord operate a fund to supply money to Russian Jews who want to move to Israel.
-The fund, named "Operation Jabotinsky", is named after Russian Vladimir Jabotinsky.

 Livets Ord Theological Seminary

 The congregation had its own institution of tertiary education, Livets Ord Theological Seminary, between 1994 and 2014.
-It was affiliated with an American institution, Oral Roberts University in Tulsa, Oklahoma, the largest charismatic Christian university in the world, accredited by The Higher Learning Commission of the North Central Association of Colleges and Schools.
-Livets Ord Theological Seminary offered American Bachelor's and Master's degrees in New Testament Studies, History, Education, and other fields under the auspices of Oral Roberts University, but it was never accredited by the Swedish National Agency for Higher Education to award Swedish academic degrees.
+It was affiliated with an American institution, Oral Roberts University in Tulsa, Oklahoma, the largest charismatic Christian university in the world, accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
+Livets Ord Theological Seminary offered American Bachelor's and master's degrees in New Testament studies, history, education, and other fields under the auspices of Oral Roberts University, but it was never accredited by the Swedish National Agency for Higher Education to award Swedish academic degrees.

-In February 2014, Livets Ord announced its decision to close the seminary, because it had been operating under a loss for some time.
+The seminary was announced to be closing in February 2014 due to having been operating under a loss.

 Criticism

 When it was founded, the movement met with criticism from mass media and other churches, due to what was perceived as an inhumane perspective against people who suffer from physical disabilities and financial poverty, coupled with its authoritarian leadership.
 Since then, the movement has consolidated, and its views have emerged as somewhat more acceptable to Swedish free churches.

 Some of its critics consider it a cult because of its connection with, and usage of theology from within, the Word of Faith movement, though its teachings now are broadened with other, more classical theology.
-(See the article about Ulf Ekman).

-In an article published in the Cultic Studies Journal in 1992, forty-three former students of Livets Ord Bible School were interviewed.
-Nearly 50 percent of the forty-three students had experienced psychosis-like symptoms, and 25 percent had attempted suicide.
-Also common were anxiety, feelings of guilt, and emotional disorders.

-There has also been criticism, published in the Swedish paper Dagens Nyheter, against donations given to Israelis which have promoted settlements in the Israeli-occupied territories.
-Ekman countered the statement, saying that the donations have never gone to occupied territories, but to settlements on Israeli ground, for example in the Negev desert.
-The movement advocates Christian Zionism.

-In November 2015, the investigative journalism program Uppdrag granskning aired an episode, hosted by Anna Lindman, that examined the financial practices of Livets Ord, including Ekman's habit of soliciting donations and honoraria in cash, as well as the exploitative way in which the organization handled its lower-level employees, contributing little to nothing to their pensions, even as those in leadership roles received lavish pension contributions.

-Livets Ord have been exposed as promoting child abuse.

-Ulf Ekman has been accused of homophobia.
+In November 2015, the church was criticized in a television episode of Uppdrag granskning, notably by the demand of Ulf Ekman to be paid in cash during his interventions in churches, his culture of silence refusing any criticism and its insistence on multiple offerings, in addition to the tithe.
+Pastor Joakim Lundqvist confirmed that the weak culture of dialogue and the insistence on multiple offerings had indeed been problems, but that the church had implemented new policies over the years and that these problems were therefore no longer relevant.

 Popular culture

-A parody of the congregation exists in Berts bekymmer, where Klimpen returns to Öreskoga, now as a member of the congregation "Lennarts ord".
+A parody of the congregation exists in novel Berts bekymmer, where Klimpen returns to Öreskoga, now as a member of the congregation "Lennarts ord".
 The congregation runs a bible school in Motala, and is led by a person named Lennart.

+In Stieg Larsson's novel, The Girl With the Dragon Tattoo, journalist Mikael Blomkvist's daughter, Pernilla, is a member of the church.
+Her recognition of the Old Testament verses corresponding to a series of numbers in Harriet Vanger's datebook (which Blomkvist initially took to be telephone numbers) helps her father to make the connection between Harriet's disappearance in 1966 and a serial killer who used parodies of the punishments laid out in the Book of Leviticus as a "signature" for his murders of various women all over Sweden.